phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 reference count is 1 now
 ](qemu-alloc-showcase.png)

-As expected, we see that the `Box` and `Vec` values live on the heap, as indicated by the pointer starting with `0x_4444_4444_0000`.
+As expected, we see that the `Box` and `Vec` values live on the heap, as indicated by the pointer starting with the `0x_4444_4444_*` prefix.
 The reference counted value also behaves as expected, with the reference count being 2 after the `clone` call, and 1 again after one of the instances was dropped.

 The reason that the vector starts at offset `0x800` is not that the boxed value is `0x800` bytes large, but the [reallocations] that occur when the vector needs to increase its capacity.
 For example, when the vector's capacity is 32 and we try to add the next element, the vector allocates a new backing array with capacity 64 behind the scenes and copies all elements over.
 Then it frees the old allocation.